danni-aless/arduino-oscilloscope/README.md

-# SO-Oscilloscope
+# arduino-oscilloscope
-Arduino Oscilloscope project for SO course
+Arduino Oscilloscope project for "Sistemi Operativi" course (Sapienza)

 ### Main features
 - Oscilloscope can sample up to 8 channels on the ADC